Banking Online Banking

 • Has three plan options: Standard (free), Premium ($9.99/month), and Metal ($16.99/month)

-• Works in multiple countries with 36 currencies
+• Works in multiple countries with 25 currencies

-Revolut offers three different plans to choose from.
-The Standard plan is free but has more fees and fewer features than the paid plans.
 For example, currency exchanges are limited to $1,000 monthly, after which a fair usage fee of 0.5% applies.

 There is also no discount on international transfers, which cost up to 5% of the transaction amount with a minimum of $10.
 You'll get more currency exchange transactions per month and discounts on international transfers with the Premium or Metal plans, but it will cost you.
 The Premium plan costs $9.99 per month, and the Metal plan costs $16.99 per month.

-The APY on your Revolut savings account is between 2.75%-3.50% (as of 04/18/25) APY.
+The APY on your Revolut savings account is between 3.25%-3.75% (as of 11/03/25) APY.
 You'll get a higher APY with the Premium or Metal plan and a lower APY with the Standard plan.

-For people who work around the world, the Revolut Metal plan is the best bet.
+For people who work around the world, the Revolut Metal plan is the best choice.
 Although it costs $16.99 per month, it includes up to $10,000 in accidental medical insurance, up to $900 in trip delay expense coverage, up to $5,000 in trip cancellation and interruption protection, and protection for delayed, lost, or damaged baggage.

 Pros